Truth & Reconciliation Week

 Brandon University is pleased to be partnering alongside local community groups, organizations and members in creating and supporting opportunities to gather, listen and learn on September 30 and throughout the week.

-More details about community events are available from the Brandon Urban Aboriginal Peoples’ Council.
+More details about community events, including the latest schedules, are available from the Brandon Urban Aboriginal Peoples’ Council.

 Campus Activities & Gatherings